The Essential Guide to Crypto Tax in Puerto Rico for 2024

 Accounting methods for crypto tax in Puerto Rico

-Accounting records in Puerto Rico must be prepared in accordance with the Generally Accepted Accounting Principle (GAAP) followed in the United States.
+Accounting records in Puerto Rico must be prepared following the Generally Accepted Accounting Principle (GAAP) followed in the United States.
 The IRS allows taxpayers to choose which variation of specific identification accounting they will use.
 Specific ID methods match up sales and acquisitions differently.
 One method on your trading data to calculate crypto gains can produce a different cost basis than using another.

 Commonly used methods are: